 The tree already had lights on and I didn’t bother removing them…lazy, I know.

-This painted flocked Christmas tree is pretty easy to do but my biggest advice, dab the paint on.
+Wear a rubber glove and hold the branch in your hand.
+Next dab the paint all over the needles.
 If you try to paint with strokes the paint will splatter.
-I may or may not know this from experience, LOL.
+I may or may not know this from experience.

 Be sure you also use a drop cloth because there will be some little drips.
 How much you flock the tree is completely up to you.
 I didn’t go over board but I can always add more if I wanted it to look thicker.

 I think it turned out really great.
-I only added some red wooden bead garland and a little cotton snow.
+I added some red wooden bead garland and a little cotton snow.
 If you like this idea but would rather buy one already to go, this 4.5 foot flocked tree is a similar look.